Patient Services

 However, don’t go too far in caring for the wound and assume more moisture is better.
 Do not soak a diabetic foot wound unless specifically instructed to do so by your doctor and avoid whirlpools and public pools where there is a risk of spreading infection.

+It is essential to learn how to do a daily foot check as part of diabetic foot care.
+Check your feet thoroughly every day in a methodical way.
 Take particular care in looking at the sole of your foot and between your toes.
 Report any of the following to your podiatrist: redness, swelling, bruises, cuts, cracks, blisters, and changes to the shape of your foot